xergioalex/boo/README.md

 ### Have problems installing this theme?
 You can find more detailed instructions [here](https://help.ghost.org/hc/en-us/articles/223241628-Uploading-Themes)

+### Something looks wrong compared to the demo?
+Check for conflicting code in the code injection section of your admin area

 ---

 If you like Boo, please consider supporting it by: